mavidishu/Production_Management_System_DIXON/README.md

      ```
 ## Usage
   - Login: Use the credentials provided in the database or register or create a new account.
-  - Dashboard: Access different sections of the dashboard using the navigation menu.
+  - Dashboard: Access different sections of the dashboard using the production section.
-  - User Management: Add, update, delete, and view users.
+  - Employee Management: Add, update, delete, and view users.
   - Data Visualization: View charts and graphs representing various metrics.

 ## Project Structure